 You must go inside one of the haunted houses just for the fun of it.
 It’s a throwback to the 70s.

-#5 Butterfly Conservatory
+6. Butterfly Conservatory

-Enter the climate controlled rainforest and be surrounded by thousands of butterfly’s flying through the air as you walk along the path.
-Butterfly's will actually land on you as you walk through.
+You wouldn’t think that this would be an interesting attraction at Niagara, but the butterfly conservatory is a lot of fun.
+Enter the climate-controlled rainforest and be surrounded by thousands of butterfly’s flying through the air as you walk along the path.
+Butterflies will actually land on you as you walk through.

-#6 Botanical Gardens
+7. Botanical Gardens